rstephenrrtx/sample-room-java/WeatherRoom.md

 #### Parse the returned data

 The HTTPS connection returns a string formatted as JSON.
-But there are several ways that JSON information could be categorized - which is correct for us?
-To figure that out, we need to go back to the service REST API page.
+But there are several ways that JSON information could be presented - which is correct for us?
+To figure that out, we need to go back to the service REST API page.  https://twcservice.mybluemix.net/rest-api/

 We can start by looking at the details for the REST API.
 We find both a *Model* and *Example Value* entry.
 With *Model*, the data is described with field definitions.  *Example Value* shows us what the data would really look like.

 In our example, the returned data contains two JSON objects.
 The first is named *metadata* while the second is *observation*.
-If you look at the data for the "3-Day Intraday Forecast by Postal Code" API you will see two objects are returned but the second is a JSONArray.
+If you look at the data for the (https://twcservice.mybluemix.net/rest-api/#!/Intraday_Forecast/v1locfcstintraday3 "3-Day Intraday Forecast by Postal Code") API you will see two objects are returned but the second is a JSONArray.
 Since we want to see the values in *observation*, we access that object for our *result* variable.

 Now that we have a good return, let's get the data, format it, and display the current weather conditions.
 ```java